Skip to Content

 3 EU Other students (excludes Republic of Ireland nationals living in GB, NI or ROI) are charged tuition fees in line with international fees.

-The tuition fees quoted above are for the 2024/25 academic year and are a guide only.
+The tuition fees quoted above for NI and ROI are the 2024/25 fees and will be updated when the new fees are known.
 In addition, all tuition fees will be subject to an annual inflationary increase in each year of the course.
 Fees quoted relate to a single year of study unless explicitly stated otherwise.

 Tuition fee rates are calculated based on a student’s tuition fee status and generally increase annually by inflation.
 How tuition fees are determined is set out in the Student Finance Framework.